 The Olympus Tough TG-6 is one of the best point-and-shoot cameras in terms of durability.
 It is waterproof, crushproof, dustproof, freezeproof and shockproof, which means that you could pretty much use it whenever and wherever you want.

 This point-and-shoot cameras is also really lightweight at just 0.56 lbs, so you will barely even feel it in your backpack.
 But that’s just the weight of the camera – if you want to bring an extra battery and some lens attachments, it’s going to be a bit heavier than that.

-And for backpacking, you will definitely need that extra battery.
+And for hiking and backpacking, you will definitely need that extra battery.
 The Tough TG-6 can get you up to 340 images on a single charge, but only under perfect conditions.
 That translates to about 110 minutes of video, but only if zoom and other operational functions are not used.

 If you want that extra battery and a few other accessories, you should definitely check out the TG-6 bundle.
 It comes with a total of three batteries, an SD card, a bunch of lens attachments and filters, a tripod and some other things.
 The bundle is probably best value for money you will find, at lest when it comes to this Olympus camera.

 The TG-6 camera features a CMOS 12 MP sensor and a maximum zoom of 8x.
 That’s not really ideal, but it can get you some great shots in really tough conditions.
 And you can record 4k videos on this tiny camera, which is pretty amazing.